 The hurricane season normally runs from June to November and can affect US coastal regions, Puerto Rico and the US Virgin Islands.
-Hurricane Joaquin may bring hazardous sea and weather conditions to parts of the east coast from around 3 October 2015.
 You should monitor updates from the US National Hurricane Centre and follow the advice of the local authorities.
 See Natural disasters

 Around 3.8 million British nationals visit the United States every year.
 Most visits are trouble free, but you should take out comprehensive travel and medical insurance before you travel.